 Off topic: Why doesn’t anyone play bridge anymore?
 I don’t even know how to play but I’d take it up in a heart beat if it came with finger sandwiches and miniature floral arrangements.

-don't buy on line if you can help it -- it's cheaper at the store).
-It's super soft and washes beautifully.
+You like my plaid table cloth?
+It’s a blanket.
+Got it on sale at Target (don’t buy on line if you can help it — it’s cheaper at the store).
+It’s super soft and washes beautifully.

 For the base, I used apples and old-fashioned sundae cups.
 I find sundae cups at thrift stores and garage sales for 20cents, sometimes less.
 I have no idea why anyone would get rid of them.
 I like them because they give a little bit of height, but they come in handy for all sorts of stuff around the kitchen, especially when it comes to entertaining.
 I should write a post on the many ways to use sundae cups.
 They are a seriously under appreciated!

 I like it when flowers are scattered around the table instead of one clump in the middle.
 If it’s a small group, you can set them so that everyone at the table has their own little posy.
 Or if that’s too much fuss, make one for every other table setting, or just one to place on either side of the main platter in the center of the table.